hcholab/sfkit/docs/source/index.rst

 **sfkit** is a collection of CLI tools to help run certain types of secure multi-party computation on genomic data.
 It is a companion to the website `here <https://secure-gwas-website-bhj5a4wkqa-uc.a.run.app/>`_.

-Check out the :doc:`usage` section for further information, including :ref:`installation` of the project.
+Check out the :doc:`workflows` section for further information or :doc:`installation` for installation instructions.

 .. note::